az-digital/arizona-bootstrap/site/docs/0.0/getting-started/browsers-devices.md

 ---
 layout: docs
 title: Browsers and devices
-description: Learn about the browsers and devices, from modern to old, that are supported by Bootstrap, including known quirks and bugs for each.
+description: Learn about the browsers and devices, from modern to old, that are supported by Arizona Bootstrap, including known quirks and bugs for each.
 group: getting-started
 toc: true
 ---

 ## Supported browsers

-Bootstrap supports the **latest, stable releases** of all major browsers and platforms.
+{{ site.title }} supports the **latest, stable releases** of all major browsers and platforms.
 On Windows, **we support Internet Explorer 10-11 / Microsoft Edge**.

 Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API, are not explicitly supported.
-However, Bootstrap should (in most cases) display and function correctly in these browsers as well.
+However, {{ site.title }} should (in most cases) display and function correctly in these browsers as well.
 More specific support information is provided below.

-You can find our supported range of browsers and their versions [in our `.browserslistrc file`]({{ site.repo }}/blob/v{{ site.current_version }}/.browserslistrc):
+You can find our supported range of browsers and their versions [in our `.browserslistrc file`]({{ site.repo }}/raw/v{{ site.current_version }}/.browserslistrc):

 ```
 # https://github.com/browserslist/browserslist#readme